Freetz/freetz/make/README.md

      - [Bestehende (persistente) Benutzer modifizieren](../docs/make/bftpd.md#bestehende-persistente-benutzer-modifizieren)

   * **<u>bfusb: AVM BlueFRITZ!
 USB stick support (binary only)</u><a id='bfusb'></a>**<br>
-    This package adds support for the
+    This package adds support for the AVM BlueFRITZ!
+USB stick.

   * **[BIND 9.11.9](../docs/make/bind.md)<a id='bind'></a>**<br>
     BIND is an implementation of the Domain Name System (DNS) protocols.
 The name BIND stands for "Berkeley Internet Name Daemon".
 You have to provide the config and needed zone files yourself.